About apparent superluminal drives in generic gravity theories: Generalization to general gravity models and arbitrary matter content

 \section{Generalization to general gravity models and arbitrary matter content}

-The quantity $G_\Lambda(\lambda)$ defined in (\ref{marolf}) is crucial for the proof of Lemma \ref{gr} and for the proof of the Gao-Wald theorem \cite{gaowald}.
-The fact that $G_\Lambda'(\lambda)$ was negative in certain region around the conjugate point $q_0$, and that $G''_\Lambda(\lambda)<0$ always, was of particular importance.
-This negativity was a consequence of the Null conditions, together with the Einstein equations.
+The quantity $G_\Lambda(\lambda)$ defined in (\ref{marolf}) is crucial for the proof of Lemma 1 and for the proof of the Gao-Wald proposition.
+The fact that $G_\Lambda'(\lambda)$ is negative in certain region around the conjugate point $q_0$, and that the inequality $G''_\Lambda(\lambda)<0$ is always satisfied, is of particular importance.
+This inequality is a consequence of the Null conditions, together with the Einstein equations.
+The aim of the present section is to generalize these statements to more general gravity models.
+The strategy is based on the observation that the desired generalization will hold if the conditions a) and b) of Lemma 1 are still satisfied.
+Therefore, it is important to understand if these two conditions are true for general models of gravity.

 The problem with relaxing the Gao-Wald conditions and still be able to prove such continuity argument in terms of $G_\Lambda(\lambda)$ is the following.
-One may be able to prove that given a geodesic defined by some element $\Lambda_0$ in $S$, possessing two conjugate points $p_0$ and $q_0$ and therefore $G_0(0)=G_0(\lambda_1)=0$, then for an open $O$ in $S$ containing $\Lambda_0$ and small enough one has that $|G_\Lambda(\lambda_1)|<\delta$, with $\delta$ as small as possible.
+There is not obstruction to prove that, given a geodesic defined by some element $\Lambda_0$ in $S$, possessing two conjugate points $p_0$ and $q_0$ (therefore $G_0(0)=G_0(\lambda_1)=0$), then for an open $O$ in $S$ small enough containing $\Lambda_0$ it follows that $|G_\Lambda(\lambda_1)|<\delta$, with $\delta$ as small as possible.
 However, this fact alone does not imply alone that there exists a pair of conjugate points $p=\gamma_\Lambda(0)$ and $q=\gamma_\Lambda(\lambda_1+\epsilon)$ in $\gamma_\Lambda(\lambda)$, with $\epsilon$ small and $\Lambda$ a point in $O$.
 In fact, one may visualize $G_{\Lambda}(\lambda)$ as a sort of function in several variables, and there are a lot of such functions which has only isolated zeroes.
-If this is the case, the lemma \ref{gr} won't hold, as the property of possessing a pair of conjugate points will not be inherited by the "nearby" null geodesics of $\Lambda_0$.
-The discussion given above suggests that the key for generalizing the Lemma \ref{gr} may be to find another function $u_{\Lambda}(\lambda)$, achieving a behaviour similar to $G_\Lambda(\lambda)$ but for generic gravity models.
+If this is the case, the lemma 1 won't hold, as the property of possessing a pair of conjugate points will not be inherited by the "nearby" null geodesics of $\Lambda_0$.
+In other words, in order to generalize the Gao-Wald result, it must be show that the conjugate points do not "evaporate" by any slight perturbation of the curvature.
+This is not necessarily a trivial task.